-(4) Technical Content (11 Parts in order as specified in section 2.2.4, not to exceed 47 pages), including all graphics, and starting with a table of contents.
+(4) Technical Content (11 Parts in order as specified in section 2.2.4, not to exceed 47 pages for SBIR and 46 pages for STTR), including all graphics, and starting with a table of contents.

 Note: Letters of general endorsement are not required or desired and will not be considered during the review process.
 However, if submitted, such letter(s) will count against the page limit.

 In addition to the above items, each offeror must submit the following firm level forms, which must be filled out once during each submission period and are applicable to all firm proposals submissions:

 (9) Firm Level Certifications, are not included in the 50-page limit.

 (10) Audit Information, is not included in the 50-page limit.

 (11) Prior Awards Addendum, is not included in the 50-page limit.